-I went to Parsons College for one year, from 1967 to 1968.
+I went to Parsons College in Fairfield, Iowa, for one year, from 1967 to 1968.
 Basically, I couldn’t get in anywhere else.
 I was a terrible student in high school.
 I went to a very competitive high school, Cheltenham High in the suburbs of Philadelphia.
 Benjamin Netanyahu, the future prime minister of Israel, was in the school, along with Barbara DeAngelis, Reggie Jackson, and lots of other smart kids and luminaries.
 I was always at the solid bottom of the bell curve.
 I was lucky to get a C in anything.

 When I applied to colleges, most of them said, in essence, “You have got to be kidding,” but Parsons wrote back and said yes.
 Back then, guidance counselors all over the U.S. knew about Parsons.
 It was a place that would take students nobody else would.
 It must have been true because they took me, and the next thing I knew I was on the plane to a place called Ottumwa, Iowa.

 When I arrived on campus, they gave me a room in one of the high rises, in Building 141, also known as MacArthur Hall.
 It seemed kind of funny to me, someone from the East, that these would be called high rises—they were barely three stories tall.
 We had two guys in a room in those days, mostly other fellows from the East or West Coast who didn’t do so well in their high school or last college.
 And what a collection of characters we were.

 Parsons had just gotten into trouble and was on the way out.
 There were just over 1,000 students on campus, but in its heyday just a year or two before, there were over 5,000 students.
 The high rises had three gents to a room at that time.
 If you have ever seen of those rooms, you know that was a serious feat of compression.
 They had two beds next to each other and a bunk over one of them.
 If one guy wanted to turn around, he had to let his roommates know ahead of time.